PatrLind/node-any-db-mssql/README.md

 Keep in mind that these methods will *not* necessarily work with other backends.

-Module extends any DB API by providing support for both positional and named parameters.
+Module extends Any-DB API by providing support for both positional and named parameters.
 Positional parameters are actually emulated (they're converted to named parameters) because Tedious does not support them.